-On Saturday, March 31 everyone is invited to stroll down the boardwalk in the Easter parade at 11:00 am.
-Then line up at the entrance to Rainey Park and participate in the Annual Easter Egg Hunt inside Rainey Park and on the lawn of the Kaminski House Museum at 11:30 a.m.
+Easter activities will be scheduled throughout downtown Georgetown.
+At 11 am everyone is invited to stroll down the boardwalk in the Easter parade and participate in the Annual Easter Egg Hunt at Rainey Park and the Kaminski House Museum Lawn at 11:30 am.

 Mark Your Calendars!
 April 13.
 Bob Dylan, Neil Young.
 Winyah Auditorium...okay it's a tribute show from the PGB with special guests, including fiddler/violinist Shawn Snyder! www.winyahauditorium.org

 Prince George Winyah Episcopal is celebrating its 72nd Annual Spring Plantation Tours in Georgetown, South Carolina, set for March 29th and March 30th , 2019.
 The Tours are always popular with decorators, Southern history buffs, gardeners, and visitors to South Carolina's coast.

 The South Carolina Maritime Museum invites you to usher in the coming of spring and the arrival of boating season at the 8th Annual Burning of the Socks on Thursday, March 21, 2019 from 5:30 pm until 8:30 pm.